slice/chaos/README.md

 ### systemd

-Since chaos runs forever, it would appropriate to have it live in a systemd
+Since chaos runs forever, it would be appropriate to have it live in a systemd
 unit:

 ```ini